For many businesses, the key to making sales is to first generate leads.

 Make sure you're creating content that cover the whole funnel, and that you're offering this content on your website so there's something for everyone.
 (Need ideas for lead gen content?
 Here are 23 ideas for you.)

 If you want to take personalization a step further, use smart CTAs.
 Smart CTAs are CTAs that change depending on the person viewing the page -- his or her interests, location, pages viewed already, items or services bought before, and so on.
 Unsurprisingly, personalized CTAS actually convert 42% more visitors than basic calls-to-action.
 They make for a better user experience for your user, and higher conversion rates for you: a win-win!
 You can learn more about smart CTAs here.

-But we find that marketers aren't fully taking advantage of blogging as a lead generation powerhouse.
+Despite blogging's many lead generation benefits, we find that marketers aren't fully taking advantage of this tactic as a lead generation powerhouse.
 Either folks aren't blogging at all, or they're not putting lead capture forms or CTAs on their blog -- sometimes because they don't have any valuable content offers to put behind a form.

 Keep blogging consistently like that for a year, and thanks to each blog post's compounding value over time, each post you write will drive value for you in the form of traffic and leads.
 By the end of 12 months, you'll end up getting 4,680 opt-in contacts per month, not just 720 opt-in contacts (60 leads*12 months).

 Generating leads from your blog posts is simple: Just add a lead-generating call-to-action to every blog post.
 Most of the time, these CTAs will lead to landing pages offering free content like ebooks, whitepapers, checklists, webinars, free trials, and so on.
 Promote your content offers by blogging about subject matters related to them, and then put CTAs that lead to the asset's landing page on every one of those blog posts.